Legal Translation of Whistleblower Reports

 Conducting a cross-border investigation is one of the most complex challenges that face corporations today.
 Rife with legal, language, and cultural differences, a corporation’s cross-border investigations have obstacles in every step of the process, which includes:

-• Intake of the initial lead or allegation
+• Intake of the initial lead or allegation of fraud

 • Short-term action steps